kelly1266/betterBookmark/README.md

 - [ ] Delete Bookmark functionality
 - [ ] Update CSS
 - [ ] Feature to ignore specific urls that match patern
+- [ ] Feature to set bookmarks as active/inactive

 See the [open issues](https://github.com/kelly1266/betterBookmark/issues) for a full list of proposed features (and known issues).